Kiranjith83/SA/SA.md

     - 1000 to 80000 IOPS.
 - RDS supports encryption with below conditions:
   - Encryption can be configured when creating DB instances.
-  - Encryption cab be added by taking snapshopt, convert to encrypted snapshot and create DB.
+  - Encryption can be added by taking snapshot, convert to encrypted snapshot and create DB.
   - Cannot remove encryption.
   - Read replica needs to be at the same state as the primary instance are (with respect to encryption)
   - Encryption snapshots can be copied between region - KMS CMK are region specific.